hcspieker/shared-build-actions/README.md

-# shared-build-actions
+# shared-build-components

 This repository contains shared build components which are used across my repositories to standardize and simplify build and deploy pipelines.

 This repository contains the following actions:
-- `dotnet-build` — build, test, publish .NET projects.
+- `dotnet-build` â€” build, test, publish .NET projects.
-- `dotnet-deploy-web` — deploy published web artifacts to a remote host via SSH.
+- `dotnet-deploy-web` â€” deploy published web artifacts to a remote host via SSH.
-- `scss-compile` — compile SCSS files in-place to CSS and minified CSS.
+- `scss-compile` â€” compile SCSS files in-place to CSS and minified CSS.

 Each action lives under `.github/actions/<action-name>` and is intended to be referenced from consumer workflows (pin to a tag/sha for production stability).